 Data fully owned by government

-The Department of Data Protection (JPDP), however, sidestepped Malaysiakini’s queries on privacy concerns concerning government websites.
+The Department of Personal Data Protection (JPDP), however, sidestepped Malaysiakini’s queries on privacy concerns concerning government websites.

 The department only explained that data that is owned and managed by the federal and state governments, especially for assistance programmes for the people, is fully owned by the government.